Difference Between Gophers, Moles, and Voles

 "Adding a wire mesh below your sod and covering it with dirt will help to deter gophers and voles from burrowing into the turf, but not for moles.
 For moles, baiting and trapping is the best method to pursue.
 An effective bait we suggest is Talpirid Mole Bait as it lures and kills moles quickly due to its molded resemblance of a grub or worm."

-What's the Difference Between an Gopher, Mole, and a Vole?
+What's the Difference Between a Gopher, a Mole, and a Vole?

-When it comes to damage in your lawn or garden it is easy to conclude that you have some type of subterranean pest.
-If you are seeing holes, plants wilting, and fresh mounds of dirt in your lawn then it is most likely a gopher, mole, or a vole.
+When it comes to damage in your lawn or garden, it is easy to conclude that you have some type of subterranean pest.
+If you see holes, plants wilting, and fresh mounds of dirt in your lawn, then it is most likely a gopher, mole, or vole.
 These creatures are commonly known for destroying lawns within residential and commercial properties.

-It is easy to confuse these pests with one another, but they are in fact very different.
-Treatment methods and products will depend on the pest present within your yard.
+It is easy to confuse these pests with one another, but they are very different.
+Treatment methods and products will depend on the pests present in your yard.

-By identifying which pest you have in your yard, the type of tunnels, or signs they leave, will lead you to a faster treatment plan, and a healthier lawn.
+Identifying which pests are in your yard and the type of tunnels or signs they leave will lead to a faster treatment plan and a healthier lawn.

 Gophers vs. Moles vs. Voles